 Photo Credit: Lindsey Koehler

-Please be advised that all Caswell Beach Volunteers carry and wear a NCWRC permit badge.
-Offical volunteers also have Caswell Beach Parking Permits to display at all times when they park to perform sea turtle duties.
+Please be advised that all Caswell Beach Turtle Watch volunteers carry and wear a NCWRC Permit Badge.
+Official volunteers also must display Caswell Beach Parking Permits in parked vehicles at all times while performing sea turtle duties.
 Don’t hesitate to ask to see a badge if you are uncertain who you are speaking with!
+Also, see our UPDATED 2025 Sea Turtle Guidelines from NCWRC.

 WHO WE ARE